 In addition to the transcriptome data, the uniformly processed chromatin data in the resource gave rise to uniform quantifications, peak calling lists and single tracks for adult brain epigenomics.
 Then, we used these data and derived further simplified epigenomic data sets in adult brain.

-First, we developed a consistent set of brain activte enhancers.
+First, we developed a consistent set of brain active enhancers.
 In particular, we processed the H3K27ac and H3K4me3 ChIP-seq and ATAC-seq data of the reference brain using the standard ENCODE ChIP-seq processing pipeline.
 We then identified an overall set of brain enhancers based on these experimental data of the same reference sample using the ENCODE 3 candidates regulatory element (cRE) pipeline, where the ATAC-seq peaks indicates the open chromatin in the brain, and the histone marks together with the distance to genes transcription start site (TSS) identifies the enhancer regions (Moore et al, in review).
 Finally, we intersect these brain enhancers with H3K27ac peaks to find brain active enhancers consistently across all the PEC and Roadmap data, including ~88,800 active enhancers in dorsal lateral prefrontal cortex (Supplement).
 We have also developed reference sets in additional brain regions including CBC and ACC.
 We also developed reference enhancer sets for the other tissues.
-The signal variability of these enhancers across individuals can be further used to identify chromatin QTLs in the subsequent section.

 V. Consistently comparative analysis reveals the brain related transcriptomic and epigenomic activity (463)

 One key aspect of our analysis is that we, as consistently as possible, processed the transcriptomic and epigenomic data across PEC, GTEx and Roadmap together.
 This allows us to compare the brain to other organs in a consistent fashion to see if brain has unique gene expression and chromatin activities.
 This comparison couldn’t be achieved without such a large-scale uniform data processing.
 Moreover, we attempted several methods for an appropriate comparison.
-Principal component analysis and t-SNE are two popular techniques, but we found the former tended to be overly influenced by data outliers, and t-SNE tends to just uniformly separate all the clusters and not give one a sense of the overall effect.
+Principal component analysis and t-SNE are two popular techniques, but we found the former tended to be overly influenced by data outliers, and t-SNE tends to just uniformly separate all the clusters and not give one a sense of the overall effect. [[can we be more objective??]]
 Therefore, we found another very useful technique to be Reference Component Analysis (RCA), which projects the gene expression in individual sample against a reference panel, and then essentially reduces dimensionality of individual projections.
 In fact, we did RCA consistently for comparing brain and other tissues in terms of their similarities of both transcriptome (RNA-seq gene expression) and epigenome (ChIP-seq signals on our consistent set of enhancers).

 Our comparative analysis for gene expression shows that brain tends to separate from the other tissues in the first component of RCA, showing it has a more distinct expression pattern and that all the brain tissue samples from the different projects grouped together (due to our uniformly processing).
 This difference is even accentuated when one looks not at all the individual but simply looks at the tissue cluster centers and the distribution about them.
 The difference between brain and other tissues is much larger than the one within any of the given tissues.